 Having done your homework and settled on the mattress of your choice, placing your order is the next exciting step.
 With the beauty of technology, you can easily place your order on a website or even WhatsApp.

 If you decide to place your order with us, we have good news 😎.
-We offer free delivery within Nairobi.
-Once you place your order online or at any of our showrooms, you can relax at home and wait for your high-density Moko mattress.
+We offer delivery within Nairobi and countrywide at a small fee.
+We also have multiple payment options so don’t stress if your budget is tight.
+Once you place your MoKo mattress order online or at any of our showrooms, you can relax at home and wait for your high-density mattress.
 A customer care representative will be in touch to keep you updated on the status of your order.
-The best part is that you only pay on delivery.

 Sleep like a baby